mh-amani/mh-amani.github.io/_pages/about.md

 Hello friend,

-I am an incoming Ph.D. student at EPFL.
+I am a first-year Ph.D. student at EPFL.
 I am interested in making sense of why machine learning models produce the output that they do.
 In more formal terms, my research interests are explainability in represention learning and the science of deep learning.
+Here's my [CV](/assets/pdf/CV.pdf)

 Before starting my Ph.D., I spent a lovely year at [IST Austria](http://marcomondelli.com/group.html), solving deep learning with [Marco](http://marcomondelli.com) and [Simone](https://simone-bombari.github.io/).